nathanhiruy/myGit/README.md

 ## 1. Initialize a Repository (git init)
 Create a directory (e.g., .mygit/) that will store everything related to version control.
 Inside it, create:

-- A folder to store objects (compressed file data).
+- A folder to store objects (compressed file data). :white_check_mark:
-- A folder for refs (branches and tags).
+- A folder for refs (branches and tags). :white_check_mark:
 - A HEAD file to keep track of the current branch.

 ## 2. Store File Contents as Blobs
 In Git, each version of a file is stored as a compressed "blob".
 What to do: